usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 <table style="width:100%">
   <tr>
     <td><img src="sp800-63b/media/Out-of-band-OOB.png" alt="authenticator" style="width: 100px;height: 100px;min-width:100px;min-height:100px;"/></td>
     <td>An out-of-band authenticator is a physical device that is uniquely addressable and can communicate securely with the verifier over a distinct communications channel, referred to as the secondary channel.
 The device is possessed and controlled by the claimant and supports private communication over this secondary channel that is separate from the primary channel for e-authentication.
+An out-of-band authenticator is <i>something you have</i>.<br><br>

 The out-of-band authenticator can operate in one of the following ways: <br><br>

 - The claimant transfers a secret received by the out-of-band device via the secondary channel to the verifier using the primary channel.
 For example, the claimant may receive the secret on their mobile device and type it (typically a 6-digit code) into their authentication session.<br><br>